Lasting Power of Attorney

 Health & Welfare LPA

-Lets your Attorney make decisions about your personal care, medical treatment, and where you live if you are unable to decide yourself.
+Allows your Attorney to make decisions about your care, medical treatment and living arrangements if you are unable to do so yourself.

 Creating an LPA is one of the most important steps you can take to protect your independence, your wishes, and your loved ones.
 Here’s why: